madaanpulkit/discrete_curvature_2d_manifolds/README.md

 Sample OFF files are uploaded for trials in the samples folder.

 For now plotting can be done via the plot.py file in the repo https://github.com/Pranav-Jain/Curvatures-of-Triangulated-2-Manifolds can be used.
 Be careful of the file names it requires.
-In repo plot support coming soon.
+In-repo plot support coming soon.